Jonas-Zhang97/TUM-Panda-HOI-assistive-Robot/readme.md

 ### On the Computer to Control the Robot

+1. Connect robot to the computer;

-1. The Franka_ros package and the realtime kernel have to be configured.
-Please refer to the [official tutorial](https://frankaemika.github.io/docs/installation_linux.html) provided by Franka Emika for detailed instuctions.
+2. The Franka_ros package and the realtime kernel have to be configured.
+Please refer to the [official tutorial](https://frankaemika.github.io/docs/installation_linux.html) provided by Franka Emika for detailed instuctions;

-2. MoveIt! packages (or at least panda_moveit_config) are required for the robot control, see installition instuctions [here](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html).
+3. MoveIt! packages (or at least panda_moveit_config) are required for the robot control, see installition instuctions [here](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html).

 ### On the Computer to Perform the Calculations

+Connect your camera to the computer.

-Firstly, install the [Nvidia driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
+Subsequently, install the [Nvidia driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)

-Clone and configure the [Contact Graspnet](https://github.com/NVlabs/contact_graspnet) repo.
+Clone and configure the [Contact GraspNet](https://github.com/Jonas-Zhang97/contact_graspnet_hoi) repo, this repo is forked from [Contact GraspNet](https://github.com/NVlabs/contact_graspnet) with modified hyperparameters to suit the project's implementation, specifically, to corpe with the situation when the size of input point cloud is limited.

 Create a workspace for the codebase: